 Hello!
 My name is Katherine Holley.
 I am a Licensed Mental Health Clinician with over 12 years of experience.
-I am located in Michigan where I began my career in counseling in 2006 as a therapist at a not for profit agency in Flint Michigan assisting people to make difficult transitions often facing depression, anxiety, job loss and trauma.
+I began my career in counseling in 2006 as a therapist at a not for profit agency in Flint Michigan assisting people to make difficult transitions often facing depression, anxiety, job loss and trauma.
 My positions that followed were that of an Outpatient Therapist, Intensive Outpatient Group Facilitator, and Cognitive Behavior Therapy instructor and Dialectical Behavior Therapist.
 As you can see, I have been honored to help people in many different life situations.
 I believe that remaining non-judgmental and my goal of serving others has made me successful in that I am able to exclusively focus on your needs and goals.

 If you have any reservations about online counseling, I encourage you to give it a try, as I have found it to be a highly effective and convenient therapeutic modality and can attest to this with utmost confidence.